TL;DR

 - Flowsheet: vital sign readings appear as rows in the patient’s flowsheet, interleaved with clinic readings.
 This is the primary clinical view

-- Storyboard: the patient summary card in Hyperspace can display RPM status and latest readings
+- Storyboard: the patient summary card in Hyperspace can display RPM status and the latest readings

 - Activity view: Hyperspace’s activity layer can show RPM monitoring as a care activity